koloyyee/personal_website/checklist.md

 - [ ]	Before beginning to build your website, please create a plan using wireframing and a site map.
 This will help you to organize your ideas and layout, and ensure that your website is easy to navigate.
-- [ ]	HTML should be organized from clear semantically identified elements (eg. nav, header, body, footer, etc.)
+- [x ]	HTML should be organized from clear semantically identified elements (eg. nav, header, body, footer, etc.)
 - [ ]	A minimum of four HTML pages and a single separate CSS file used by all of your assignment pages.
 - [ ]	Quality of presentation.
   - []	 The site must appear professional.